 Composite GST Scheme

 This scheme was created to benefit small businesses.
-However, this can only be opted for by those business entities or owners who are dealing with the supply of goods and whose turnover does not exceed INR 1.5 Crores.
+However, this option can only be opted for by business entities or owners who are involved in the supply of goods and whose annual turnover does not exceed INR 1.5 Crores.
 This is INR 75 Lakhs in the case of Special Category States.
-Here the supplier will be charged with:
+Here, the supplier will be charged with:

 - 1% of turnover by traders